 Prerequisites: BIO115 and 116.
 BIO 307 - Histology

-(4 credits; alternate years, consult department) A study of the microscopic structure of cells, tissues and organs in vertebrate animals with special emphasis on human tissues.
+A study of the microscopic structure of cells, tissues and organs in vertebrate animals with special emphasis on human tissues.
 An effort is made to correlate structure and function and highlight important pathologies.

 Prerequisites: BIO115 and 116.
 BIO 309 - Plant Taxonomy

-(4 credits; alternate years, consult department) An introduction to principles of classification of plants and characteristics of major plant families with emphasis on the plants of the Midwest.
+An introduction to principles of classification of plants and characteristics of major plant families with emphasis on the plants of the Midwest.
 Includes field study and laboratory practice in identifying, collecting and preserving plants.